-As a commercial festival there isn't really a meaning to it - but it can remind us of deeper things in our past.
+As a commercial festival there isn't really a meaning to it.
+Even many of the costumes worn today come from fictional popular movies rather than anything historical.

+However, the season can remind us of deeper things in our past.
 Long ago, our ancestors believed in many gods and spirits.
 They made sacrifices hoping for protection because they feared and did not trust these gods.
 They were trying to make sense of a dangerous world.
 Over time, many of our ancestors embraced a new faith.
 Christianity offered something entirely different: